 A Brief History of the New Westminster Police Department

-Since 1873, policing has changed from a one constable town to an active and vibrant City with a police force of over one hundred members.
+Since 1873, policing has changed from a one constable town to an active and vibrant city with a police force of over one hundred members.
 Since the day Mr. Morey started his job, over three hundred men and women have served or are presently serving the citizens of New Westminster.
-This does not include the many civilian staff, Reserve Constables and volunteers who have dedicated their time to New Westminster.
+This does not include the many civilian staff, reserve constables and volunteers who have dedicated their time to New Westminster.
 If you’re interested in seeing more of our history, visit our Instagram account where historical photographs are shared on a weekly basis.